Marvin Jones Jr. Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Recent Performances

-- In last week's outing against the Colts, Jones was targeted six times, picking up 35 yards on two receptions (averaging 17.5 yards per catch).
+- In last week's matchup with the Colts, Jones grabbed two passes for 35 yards (17.5 yards per reception) while being targeted six times.

-- Jones has put up 10 catches for 91 yards over his last three outings.
-He was targeted 19 times and averages 30.3 receiving yards.
+- Jones has also contributed with 10 grabs for 91 yards over his last three outings.
+He was targeted 19 times and averaged 30.3 receiving yards per game.

 Jones' Jacksonville Teammates